Glossary of Wood Words

 Synthetic steel wool: These flexible abrasive pads are made from thin plastic fibers impregnated with abrasive particles.
 The fibers are compressed together in a "non-woven" (random) pattern.
 These pads prove exceptionally useful for sanding woodworking projects, especially between coats of finish.
 The pads are often referred to as Scotch-Brite pads (the brand name of one such product).You can purchase them from woodworking suppliers in several grits, as shown, below, with their corresponding sandpaper grit or steel wool number.

-Thickness planer: A machine used to reduce the thickness of boards, shown right.
+Thickness planer: A machine used to reduce the thickness of boards, shown below.
 It features a horizontal rotating cutterhead equipped with knives that shave wood away from the face as the stock passes beneath, driven by infeed and outfeed rollers.
 The cutterhead and rollers adjust up and down to accommodate different board thicknesses and cutting depths.
 Stationary thickness planers usually have 15"-wide capacity.
 Portable benchtop planers handle boards up to 13" wide.

 Throat: Most often, the opening in a tablesaw, bandsaw, or router table where the bit or blade protrudes.
 The throat is usually covered by a removable piece called a throat plate or table insert.

 Trunnions: In a tablesaw, the assembly (usually cast-iron) that supports the drive mechanism and controls the blade tilt and elevation.
-On a cabinet-style saw, shown right, the trunnions usually mount to the trunnion saddle which, in turn, mounts to the saw's cabinet.
+On a cabinet-style saw, shown below, the trunnions usually mount to the trunnion saddle which, in turn, mounts to the saw's cabinet.
 On a contractor's saw, they mount to the underside of the table.

 Turning: The skill of using a lathe; the object make on a lathe.